Orlando City SC: Facilities

 In May 2019, the team announced plans to move all of Orlando City's development pyramid to one single shared facility, creating a 20 acre training complex at Osceola Heritage Park to house the senior MLS team, OCB and Development Academy.
 The site, in Kissimmee, Florida, includes four practice fields—three natural grass and one artificial turf—a fitness, training and recovery center; a players' lounge, meal room and a film room as well as 30000 sqft of office space for working staff and facilities to support media operations.
 Osceola County Stadium was converted into a soccer-specific stadium and acts as the home stadium of OCB.
 It was a vision first set out by the club's executive vice president of soccer operations, Luiz Muzzi, upon his appointment in December 2018 as a means of solidifying the in-house pipeline from youth to professional.
 The facility was officially opened on January 17, 2020.

+On November 17, 2025, Osceola County commissioners voted unanimously to begin negotiations with the team regarding the future development of Osceola Heritage Park.
+The proposed plan would see the training center expanded with additional fields and the eventual relocation of the Orlando Pride to the facility at the end of 2029 following the expiration of their lease at the Sylvan Lake Park training grounds in Seminole County.
+Additionally, the plan would see the team and county provide $50 million, evenly split between them, for improvements to the county's facilities and public-use area located within the facility and Osceola County Stadium.
+A 25-year lease of Osceola Heritage Park with an option to purchase the land at the expiration of the lease was also proposed and a tentative deadline of July 31, 2026, was set for negotiations.